 Samsung Galaxy S3 is undoubtedly the most powerful Android device in the world so far.
 It is coveted by all Android fans and also by those who are not.
 Well if are a proud owner of this powerhouse device and want to update it to the latest firmware manually, you are at the right spot now.
 In the present tutorial, I will try to explain how you can download the correct latest stock firmware on your Samsung Galaxy S3 and install it using the latest Odin3 tool.

-First of all you need to know the product code and current firmware version of you Galaxy S3.
-To know the product code of your device dial *2767*4387264636# on you phone’s dialer.
+First of all, you need to know the product code and current firmware version of your Galaxy S3.
+To know the product code of your device dial *2767*4387264636# on your phone’s dialer.
 To check the current firmware version of your S3, open Settings> About and you will see a screen like this:

-Now remember that the product code and firmware version differs from one device to another according to the region or country where it is sold.
-In most cases you can find out the country or region of a device for which it has been made by referring to the firmware version.
-In the above screenshot, for example, look at the Baseband version that is: I9300XXALE8.
+Now, remember that the product code and firmware version differs from one device to another according to the region or country where it is sold.
+In most cases, you can find out the country or region of a device for which it has been made by referring to the firmware version.
+In the above screenshot, for example, look at the Baseband version that is: [highlight_orange]I9300XXALE8[/highlight_orange].
 So, in this case:

 Now take a look at the following list of Country/Region/Network Codes for Samsung Android devices.
 It will help you select the correct latest firmware for your Samsung Galaxy S3:

 - 4.0.4 Unbranded ZSALED XXLEF OZSALED

 - 4.0.4 Unbranded XXALE9 XXLE8 OJVALE9